NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC Flow Logs.md

 - Identify overly permissive security groups and NACLs to find traffic that should not be making it to your host.

+- Only capture packet metadata, does not capture the contents.
+Ex. source/dest IP, packet size, action, start/end and things you can see from the outside of the packet.
+  - Ex.
+2 ACC-ID eni-ID 123.22.22.22 10.11.1.1 443 0 1 4 336 14329177019 14329341 ACCEPT OK
+  - First 0 is the protocol ICMP=1, TCP=6, UDP=17.
+- Work by attaching a network monitor to a VPC to monitor all ENIs in the VPC, to a subnet to monitor all ENIs in a subnet, or attached to an ENI directly.
+- VPC Flow Logs are not real-time
+- Log destinations can be either S3 or CloudWatch Logs
+- Requests to 169.254.169.254 (IMSD), DHCP, Amazon DNS Server, and Amazon Windows license is not recorded by VPC Flow Logs